Von Willebrand disease: Type 2B

 This is a "gain of function" defect.
 The ability of the qualitatively defective VWF to bind to glycoprotein Ib (GPIb) receptor on the platelet membrane is abnormally enhanced, leading to its spontaneous binding to platelets and subsequent rapid clearance of the bound platelets and of the large VWF multimers.
 Thrombocytopenia may occur.
 Large VWF multimers are reduced or absent from the circulation.

 The ristocetin cofactor activity is low when the patient's platelet-poor plasma is assayed against formalin-fixed, normal donor platelets.
 However, when the assay is performed with the patient's own platelets (platelet-rich plasma), a lower-than-normal amount of ristocetin causes aggregation to occur.
 This is due to the large VWF multimers remaining bound to the patient's platelets.
 Patients with this subtype are unable to use desmopressin as a treatment for bleeding, because it can lead to unwanted platelet aggregation and aggravation of thrombocytopenia.

 Type 2M

-Type 2M VWD is a qualitative defect of VWF characterized by its decreased ability to bind to GPIb receptor on the platelet membrane and normal capability at multimerization.
-The VWF antigen levels are normal.
-The ristocetin cofactor activity is decreased and high molecular weight large VWF multimers are present in the circulation.
+VWD Type 2M results from a loss-of-function mutation in von Willebrand factor (VWF).
+This mutation leads to reduced binding of VWF with GP1b (similar to VWD Type 2A) or with collagen.
+Like other Type 2 VWD subtypes, there is a decreased ratio of VWF Activity to antigen.
+Differentiating VWD Type 2M from Type 2A involves analyzing VWF multimers through electrophoresis.
+In VWD Type 2M, all multimers are identified but uniformly decreased in quantity, resembling the pattern seen in VWD Type 1.
+Conversely, in VWD Type 2A, high molecular weight multimers are either absent or present in very low quantities.
+VWD Type 2M can be further differentiated from VWD Type 1 based on the VWF Activity to antigen ratio.
+In Type 1, the ratio is >0.7.
+In Type 2M, the ratio is <0.7.
+In Type 2M, factor VIII activity can be normal or low while the ristocetin-induced platelet aggregation (RIPA) is typically low.
+It is uncommon and manifests with moderate to severe bleeding.
+The disease may follow either an autosomal dominant or recessive pattern of inheritance.